Student and Family Handbook

 Annual Notifications

-We have an inventory of our curriculum, testing, and assessment tools posted that includes an outline of the student data elements within each tool.
+We have an inventory of our curriculum, testing, and assessment tools posted, including an outline of each tool's student data elements.
 This list is maintained and included annually in the student and family handbook posted on the website.
-Please reach out to Joshua Anderson, Director of Communications and Technology, at janderson2@isd622.org, for additional questions regarding specific digital tools used in classrooms.
+Please reach out to Joshua Anderson, Director of Finance and Technology, at janderson2@isd622.org, for additional questions regarding specific digital tools used in classrooms.

 Schoology Learning Management System (Middle and High School only)